SYNQ-Technologies/public-docs/docs/call-for-help/digital-call-buttons.md

    - Display Name
    - Notification Channel
    - Escalations Channel
 7. Select the desired __Display Options__ to present to the customer.
-You can include between one and four options.
+   - You can include between one and four options.
+   - The list of available options come from your configured list of Call for Help Prompts.
+See [Prompts](./settings.md#prompts) for more information.
 8. Check the __Enable QR Code__ checkbox
 9. Click __Submit Options__